FG launches 5-day free health care for 20m Nigerians – Daily Trust

 For five days each in March, April and June, residents in the affected local government areas will get free healthcare, medical consultation and minor surgeries, attend health talks and receive counselling under the Integrated Medical Outreach Programme (I-MOP).

-Vice President Yemi Osinbajo launched the programme at the Township Health Cenre in Bwari, one of the six council areas in the FCT, where settlements have been categorized as “unreached, underserved, and vulnerable.”
+Vice president Yemi Osinbajo launched the programme at the Township Health Cenre in Bwari, one of six council areas in the FCT, where settlements have been categorized as “unreached, underserved, and vulnerable”.

 He called it “not only a sensible, but practical plan” to scale up access to routine immunisation and other health services.